mission-control-ros/mission_control/README.md

 sudo apt-get install ros-kinetic-turtlebot-gazebo
 ```

-If that is done, run these commands
+If that is done, run these commands (NB! if the command roslaunch mission_control use_case_world.launch gives an error with exit code 139, then try to run it again until it starts up.
+There seems to be an error with the link between ROS and Gazebo)
 ```
 roscd mission_control/examples/scripts/
 source set_env_variables.sh